 A newly formed regulatory agency will determine the number of licenses for each license type based on market demand.

 In August of 2022, the state accepted applications to issue 150 CAURD Licenses.
 The licenses are set to be issued mid November.

 Social Equity Program

-The regulatory agency shall create and implement a social and economic equity plan and actively promote applicants from communities disproportionately impacted by cannabis prohibition, and promote racial, ethnic, and gender diversity when issuing licenses for adult-use cannabis related activities.
+The regulatory agency created and implemented a social and economic equity plan to actively promote applicants from communities disproportionately impacted by cannabis prohibition, and promote racial, ethnic, and gender diversity when issuing licenses for adult-use cannabis related activities.